auth0/docs/articles/appliance/private-cloud-requirements.md

 ---
 section: appliance
 description: >
-  If you have decided to purchase an Appliance that is hosted in a dedicated area of Auth0's cloud, Auth0 will set up the Appliance on your behalf.
+  If your subscription agreement includes an Appliance that is hosted in a dedicated area of Auth0's cloud, Auth0 will set up the Appliance on your behalf.
 This document describes the necessary information.
 ---

 # Information Requirements for Setting Up the Appliance in Auth0's Private Cloud

-If you have decided to purchase an Appliance that is hosted in a dedicated area of Auth0's cloud, Auth0 will set up the Appliance on your behalf.
+If your subscription agreement includes an Appliance that is hosted in a dedicated area of Auth0's cloud, Auth0 will set up the Appliance on your behalf.
 To do so, Auth0 asks that you provide the following information:

 * **Preferred AWS region** such as AWS US-West-2, AWS US-East-1, AWS EU-Central-1, etc;
 * **Eight (8) DNS names**: